emtilt/ph410s21/_pages/about.md

 - Lastly, **I have little patience for racism, sexism, homophobia, transphobia, ableism, ageism, and other kinds of bias**.
 Subtle -isms of this sort can be particularly tricky, as they are often unconscious behaviors we engage in by mistake, and are sometimes caused by conflicting norms between cultures.
 For example, saying "It's so easy my grandmother could do it" is subtle ageism.
 If you experience these behaviors during the course, you should feel free to bring it up directly with the person, or if it’s more comfortable, point out the behavior to me, another faculty member, or the Office of Counseling and Personal Development.
 If someone points out that you have engaged in this behavior, it can be tempting to become defensive, but instead, I ask that you apologize, reflect for a moment, and move on.
 If you do not understand why issue was taken with your behavior, it is fine to discuss it with me and/or the class in a respectful, inclusive manner so that everyone can learn from the experience.

 We all make mistakes with others; the important thing is that we learn from them and use it to help others in the future.

+### Confidentiality and Mandatory Reporting

+College students often experience issues that may interfere with academic success such as academic stress, sleep problems, juggling responsibiities, life events, relationship concerns, or feelings of anxiety, hopelessness, or depression.
+As your instructor, one of my responsibilities is to help create a safe learning environment and to support you through these situations and experiences.

+I also have a mandatory reporting responsibility related to my role as a university employee.
+It is my goal that you feel able to share information related to your life experiences in classroom discussions, in written work, and in one-on-one meetings, so I will seek to keep information you share private to the greatest extent possible.
+However, **under Title IX, I am required to share information regarding sexual misconduct, relationship violence, or information about criminal activity on or near Regis's campus with the university.**

+If you wish to speak about these issues confidentially, the Office of Counseling and Personal Development (OCPD) can help.
+OCPD is located in the Coors Life Direction Center, Room 114 and can be contacted by phone 24/7 at 303-458-3507.
+For more information, see www.regis.edu/ocpd.

 ## Important Notes on Expectations and Success
 ### What You Should Expect